GuusKemperman/GuusKemperman.github.io/_projects/umbra-mortis.md

 Umbra Mortis is a 1-3 player coop FPS shooter, where you fight hordes of zombies in the streets of Venice.

 It was amazing to get experience with Unreal's networking and multiplayer programming systems, and all the challenges that came with them.
-I was lucky enough to be able to work together in an amazing team of 22 developers, collaborating closely and achieving our goal of a succesful Steam release.
+I was lucky enough to be able to work together in an amazing team of 22 developers, collaborating closely and achieving our goal of a successful Steam release.

 # My Contributions